-Re-roofing a house is a time-consuming but necessary process for most people, as every roof has an expiration.
-When that day comes to replace your roof, it’s important you know what steps get the job done properly.
-Even if you’ll be hiring a professional (and you should) to take care of the work for you, you’ll still want to know what he’s going to be doing throughout the process, so you know what to look for.
+Replacing a roof on a house is a time-consuming but necessary process for most people, as every roof has an expiration.
+When that day comes to replace your roof, it is important you know what steps get the job done properly.
+Even if you will be hiring a roofing contractor to take care of the work for you, you’ll still want to know what they are going to be doing throughout the process, so you know what to expect.
 Here are the basic steps for roof replacement.

 Get the garbage container set up as close to your house as possible and lay out some drop cloths around the bottom of the roof to protect against any accidental drops that you make.
 Now set up a series of roof jacks along the bottom of the roof holding 2×10 boards to catch slipping shingles and people.
-Purchase a safety harness and secure it to the peak of the roof to keep yourself from falling off.
+Purchase a safety harness and secure it to the peak of the roof to keep yourself from falling off during your roof replacement.

-To remove a metal roof, use a full size pry bar—or drill if the screws aren’t too weathered—to pry loose the easterners holding the panels in place.
+To remove a metal roof, use a full size pry bar—or drill if the screws are not too weathered—to pry loose the easterners holding the panels in place.
 Remove the ridge cap and slowly remove all the fasteners in one panel at a time working your way from one side of the panel to the other.
 After the panel is completely unhooked pull it off and set it down on the ground.
-Continue this process until all the panels are removed from your roof.
+Continue this process until all the panels are removed during your roof replacement.

 Underlayment has a valuable role in the health of a roof.
 Because even the best laid roof will let a bit of water in behind it, the underlayment catches that water and sheds it so that the sheathing and framing below don’t get damp and rot.

-The first step of putting down underlayment is laying an ice and water barrier, if it isn’t already there.
-Put this down underneath the drip edge for added protection.
+The first step of putting down underlayment is laying an ice and water barrier, if it is not already there.
+Put this down underneath the drip edge for added protection to your roof replacement.
 This might mean pulling up drip edge to install it and then fastening the existing drip edge back down once again.
 Nail the ice and water shield down along the edge of the roof for added strength, and then begin installing the underlayment that you chose.